-MISSOURI STATE BOARD OF HEALTH 1 PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No......
-Primary Registration District No. 6.4 llf death occurred in a hospital or institution. give its NAME instead of street and number.)
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH BINGLE 4 COLOR OR RACE 16 DATE OF DEATH 3 SEX MARRIED WIDOWED WIDOWED // Write the word) (Day) 6 DATE OF BIRTH (Year) 7 AGE If LESS than and that death occurred, on the date stated above, at. ... l day,....hrs. or.....min.? vra moa da (a) Trade, profession, or particular kind of work... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, State or foreign country) CONTRIBUTORY 10 NAME OF FATHER 11 BIRTHPLACE PARENTS OF FATHER (City or town, State or foreign country 12 MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
-OF MOTHER 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE or Recent Residents) OF MOTHER (City or town, State or foreign country) At place of death yrs mos & ds.
-In the State.....yrs......mos.....
-Where was disease contracted if not at place of death?..... usual residence 19 PLACE OF BURIAL OR REMOVAL DATE OF BURIAL 15 191.....
-20 UNDER/TAKER ADDRESS Registrar
+MISSOURI STATE BOARD OF HEAL 1 PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No......
+Primary Registration District No. Registered No. IIf death occurred in a hospital or institution, give its NAME instead of street and number.]
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 5 SINGLE 16 DATE OF DEATH 4 COLOR OB BACE 3 SEX MARRIED WIDOWED OR DIVORCED (Month) Write the word 17 I HEREBY CERTIFY.
+6 DATE OF BIRTH (Year) If LESS than 7 AGE 1 day hrs. or.....min.?
+8 OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry business or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, State or foreign country) CONTRIBUTORY 10 NAME OF (Secondary) FATHER 11 BIRTHPLACE OF FATHER PARENTS (City or town, State or foreign country) 12 MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
+OF MOTHER 18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE or Recent Residents) OF MOTHER (City or town, State or foreign country) At place In the of death......yrs,.....mos.....ds.
+State......yrs.....
+KNOWLEDGE Where was disease contracted if not at place of death?..... naual residence 15